onideen/cilk-bfs/pre_readme.md

 ## Future Work
 	Our current code does not verify that the result from the bfs search is correct.
 Since the graph problems is very large searching the graph to get an guaranteed verification.
-The suggested way to verify the graph search is to
+The suggested way to verify the graph search is to check that the BFS tree that what found contains no cycles.
+That the vertecies only has edges to vertecies that has a level that is either one higher or one lower.
+And that a vertex has a edge to its parrent in the original edge list.
-	 // needs completions